Birdies Comedy (3 shows): The Savoy Tap, The Strand, London, 2019

 In September and October 2020, Leyton launched an online podcast Comedy Arcade and successfully revived the Live @ Limehouse comedy night where she proved again that she was developing into a great comedian delivering some brilliantly timed comic sets as she introduced the acts.

-One of the hardest working new comedians I know created yet another show for new and established comedy acts in the shape of Comedy Kiss devised with Jess Aszkenasy.
-Leyton compared two evenings in November and December 2020 at a pub in Islington as I sat at the back laughing and cheering at the entertaining nights.
+One of the hardest working comedians I know created yet another show for new and established comedy acts in the shape of Comedy Kiss devised with Jess Aszkenasy.
+Leyton compared two evenings in a pub in Islington as I sat at the back laughing and cheering at the entertaining nights.

 Leyton is a real comic talent brimming with ideas, energy, warmth, and enthusiasm; she is an excellent comedian who I am looking forward to seeing again very soon.